4geit-tool/4i/README.md

 4i is a **Model-Oriented Programming** and **Meta-Programming** orchestration tool, you can use it to create models and generate codes.
 It makes possible for programmers to build there own modules from-scratch or just extend some existing ones.

+## Example

+Here is the common ["hello world" example](https://github.com/4geit-project/hello) in action.
+It's basically based on the module [4i.language.python.hello](https://github.com/4geit-module/4i.language.python.hello) which extends the module [4i.language.python](https://github.com/4geit-module/4i.language.python) which extends the module [4i.language](https://github.com/4geit-module/4i.language) which extends the root module [4i](https://github.com/4geit-module/4i).

+[An asciicast demo](https://asciinema.org/a/17555) is available to quickly show how the hello world project is build with 4i.

 ## Development state

 Software is still under development but it is already used internally.
 An active work is ongoing to make 4i as good as possible for any developer backgrounds.